lucasfeliciano/restling/README.md

 #### Passing a object

-Each property must be a `myRequest` object that will executed.
+Each property must be a `myRequest` object that will be executed.
 The results will be passed to the callback as `results` and each property is fulfilled with a object `{data: value, response: res}` or a error.

 ```javascript